reading methods hope tutoring

 Justin Clark MEd, MLearningInnovation, BEd, BA

-I provide one-one-one private tutoring for children with learning disabilities including providing dyscalculia tutoring.
-For children with dyscalculia, (often called maths dyslexia), individual tutoring with an experienced learning difficulties tutor is the best way for them to learn and master mathematical concepts.
+I provide one-on-one private tutoring for children with learning disabilities including dyscalculia.
+For children with dyscalculia (often called maths dyslexia), individual tutoring with an experienced learning difficulties tutor is the best way to learn and master mathematical concepts.

 Dyscalculia Help

-Research* has shown that without specialised support pupils with dyscalculia seem to reach a plateau at the end of primary school and may only make one more year of progress in mathematics throughout their secondary schooling.
+Research has shown that without specialised support, pupils with dyscalculia reach a plateau at the end of primary school and may only make one more year of progress in mathematics throughout their secondary schooling.
 Furthermore, 9-year-olds with dyscalculia have, on average, the same level of mathematics knowledge and understanding as a typical 6-year-old.

 Your child can receive help with their dyscalculia and improve their mathematical abilities with successful teaching strategies used in individualised private dyscalculia tutoring.